mongodb/mongodb-atlas-kubernetes/docs/api-docs.md

-AtlasSearchIndexConfigSpec defines the desired state of AtlasSearchIndexConfig.
+AtlasSearchIndexConfigSpec defines the target state of AtlasSearchIndexConfig.

 <table>
     <thead>